 The first thing you should know about New Mexico, in general, is that it is full of cultural history for Native Americans, known as the Puebloans.
 This term encompasses 19 distinct native tribes that inhabit the Southwestern United States and share common religious, agricultural, and social traits.

 The 80 acres owned by the Pueblo government also include other stores, restaurants, and hotels, including the Holiday Inn Express & Suites Albuquerque Old Town and the TownePlace Suites by Marriott Albuquerque Old Town.
-These are two great locations to base yourself in Albuquerque, not only for access to the Indian Pueblo Cultural Center but for Old Town Albuquerque as well.
+These are two great locations to base yourself in Albuquerque, not only for access to the Indian Pueblo Cultural Center but also for Old Town Albuquerque.

 See Related: Cheapest Places to Fly Around the World